VIBER/WHATSAPP 24/7 SUPPORT

 The Basilica of Saint Nicholas is located in the Old Centre district.
 It is the city's major Catholic church.
 The basilica has a collection of religious murals.
 Above the high altar is the crown of Maximilian I, which is a symbol seen throughout Amsterdam.
 Inside the newly renovated church, there is a 19th-century Sauer Organ, on which concerts are given and mass is accompanied.

-We will enjoy the rich culture, history and striking architecture of Amsterdam as we visit the Dam Square, infamous Red Light district, Old and New Church and the Royal Palace.
-We will also pass the unique house boats lining the waterways and Begijnhof Covent courtyard, known as Amsterdam’s oldest inner courts — and one of the city’s best known landmarks.
+You will enjoy the rich culture, history and striking architecture of Amsterdam as you visit the Dam Square, infamous Red Light district, Old and New Church and the Royal Palace.
+You will also see the unique house boats lining the waterways and Begijnhof Covent courtyard, known as Amsterdam’s oldest inner courts — and one of the city’s best known landmarks.

 Back to the full tour list

 Questions?
 Call us right now 1.855.866.8773 or email firstname.lastname@example.org

 Ulkotours LLC is bonded and registered in Russia under the Russian Federal Registry.
 MBT014816